arangodb/docs/3.9/programs-arangod-http.md

 when the timeout is reached.
 A keep-alive-timeout value 0 will disable the keep alive feature entirely.

+## Queue time header

+<small>Introduced in: v3.9.0</small>

+`--http.return-queue-time-header`

+If *true*, the server will return the `x-arango-queue-time-seconds` HTTP header with all responses.
+The value contained in this header indicates the current queueing/dequeuing time for requests in the scheduler (in seconds).
+Client applications and drivers can use this value to control the server load and also react on overload.

+Setting the option to `false` will make arangod not return the HTTP header in responses.

+The default value is *true*.

 ## Hide Product header

 `--http.hide-product-header`